-While the usual process to proceed through the disciplinary stages in turn, there may be situation where a more severe sanction can be issued at the outset if the situation warrants it but advice should be taken from MDDUS before making any final decisions.
+While the usual process is to proceed through the disciplinary stages in turn, there may be a situation where a more severe sanction can be issued at the outset if the situation warrants it but advice should be taken from MDDUS before making any final decisions.
 Ensure that processes are consistently applied for all employees to ensure fairness.

 Where possible, different managers or partners should conduct the different levels of disciplinary hearings to ensure the process is fair and impartial, although this is not always possible in small practices.

 After every formal stage, the employee should be given the right to appeal the outcome of the hearing.
 Employees should advise the basis of their appeal in writing.
 Appeal meetings should be heard within the timescale stated in the internal policy or if not stated within a reasonable timescale The employee has the same rights to be accompanied at such a hearing and someone impartial, where possible, should conduct the hearing.
 The result of the appeal should be confirmed to the employee in writing.

 The main issues to remember in every disciplinary case are to:

 - invite the employee to the hearing in writing

 - provide them with the Terms of Reference